 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

 Credit card bonuses are one of the best ways to earn a lot of rewards quickly.
 You can easily earn enough points for a vacation with just one credit card bonus if you plan things right.

-However, there’s a catch: in order to earn that bonus, you’ll usually need to spend a certain amount of money in a short period of time.
+However, there's a catch: To earn that bonus, you usually need to spend a certain amount of money in a short period of time.
 Sometimes, these minimum spending requirements can be substantial.
-Some cards are very alluring, but they can leave you wondering how to spend $4,000 in 3 months, for example.
+Some cards are very alluring, but they can leave you wondering how to spend $4,000 in three months, for example.